ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-gb.md

 >
 > If the domain name has been suspended or expired, you will need to [create a support ticket](https://www.ovh.com/manager/dedicated/#/support/tickets/new) from your OVHcloud Control Panel.

-Once the transfer code has been retrieved, **do not relock your domain unless you no longer wish to transfer it**.
+Once the transfer code has been retrieved, **do not lock your domain again unless you no longer wish to transfer it**.

 ### Step 3: Launch the transfer at your new registrar